-Sailor Mars of the Sailor Moon anime series is often referred to as the most remarkable-looking Sailor Senshi, with her pale skin and dark hair.
+Sailor Mars has pale skin and dark hair and is often referred to as the most remarkable-looking Sailor Senshi.

 Kaede Rukawa of Slam Dunk is incredibly pale with black hair and handsome.
 Ironically, he tans the easiest out of everyone.

 Rea of Sanka Rea has pale black hair and pale white skin.
 The latter being because of her zombification.
 Despite this she is considered beautiful by the boys in her school.

 Lust from Fullmetal Alchemist, like all of the homunculi, has pale skin with contrast her black dress and hair.
 Despite possessing the abilities to turn her fingertips into extremely sharp extendable blades her most dangerous attributes is her cunning and beauty which she uses to manipulate men into doing what she wants.